naderih/Quant-Factor-Investing-Framework/README.md

 This framework is a robust foundation for further research.
 Potential next steps include:
 *   **Advanced Alpha Signals:** Replace the simple factors with more sophisticated signals, particularly the **LLM-based Financial Constraint factor** prototyped in Notebook 6.
 *   **Risk Model Refinements:** Implement more advanced forecasting techniques for the Factor Covariance matrix ($F$), such as **EWMA and shrinkage estimators**, to make the risk model more adaptive.
-*   **Backtesting Engine:** Expand the single-period optimization in Notebook 5 into a full, event-driven backtesting engine to simulate strategy performance over time, accounting for transaction costs, turnover, and implementation lag.
+*   **Backtesting Engine:** Expand the single-period optimization into a full, event-driven backtesting engine to simulate strategy performance over time, accounting for transaction costs, turnover, and implementation lag.
 *   **Constrained Optimization:** Implement real-world constraints in the portfolio construction step, such as no-short-selling constraints, position limits, and factor exposure limits.